patrick-zippenfenig/environmental-data-management-notes/README.md

-# Considerations on Environmental Data Management
+# Transforming Environmental Data Access: Open-Meteo's Approach to Scalable Data Solutions

+## TL;DR

+This white paper explores the current and future state of Open-Meteo's approach to managing and distributing open environmental data.
+It highlights the challenges posed by the exponential growth in data volume and the rising costs of storage, bandwidth, and computing.
+Open-Meteo has successfully integrated major weather forecast models and scaled its API to deliver up to 100 million forecasts daily, alleviating some pressure on national weather services.

+With the Open-Meteo database now available publicly through AWS open data sponsorship, providing both current weather forecasts and historical reanalysis data, there is increasing interest in accessing this data directly through Python.
+Moving forward, Open-Meteo plans to expand its dataset offerings to include climate models, satellite data, and more, while seeking to collaborate with national weather services for improved efficiency and standardization.
+The goal is to enhance data accessibility and support a range of research and commercial applications.

+## Intro

 The availability of open environmental data has grown exponentially, reaching levels that would have been unimaginable just a decade ago.
 National Weather Prediction (NWP) systems are increasingly offering open-access data, including high-resolution models that cover both global and local areas.
-However, as the volume of this data expands, accessing and utilizing it efficiently is becoming increasingly challenging.
+However, as the volume of this data expands, accessing and using it efficiently is becoming increasingly challenging.

-Open-Meteo aims to address these challenges by revolutionizing the way environmental datasets are distributed and accessed.
+Open-Meteo aims to address these challenges by revolutionizing the way weather forecasts and reanalysis data are distributed and accessed.
 As a fully open-source platform, Open-Meteo provides streamlined access to environmental data through fast and user-friendly APIs.
 These services are open for non-commercial and research purposes and integrate models from the leading NWPs across Europe, North America, and Asia.

 This paper outlines the strategies employed by Open-Meteo to manage large-scale environmental data, describes its operational mechanics, and discusses future directions for Open-Meteo and other entities that handle environmental datasets.